zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-cloud.md

 Before you can back up and restore a volume to a different Portworx cluster, you must meet the following prerequisites:

 * **Two running Portworx clusters** <!-- Do we want to specify the minimum Portworx version? -->.
 Refer to the [Installation](/start-here-installation/#installation) page for details about how to install Portworx.
 * **An object store**.
 Cloud snapshots work with Amazon S3, Azure Blob, Google Cloud Storage, or any S3 compatible object store.
-If you don't have an object store, Portworx, Inc. recommends using MinIO.
+If you don't have an object store, {{<companyName>}} recommends using MinIO.
 See the [MinIO Quickstart Guide](https://docs.min.io/) page for details about installing MinIO.
 * **A secret store provider**.
 Refer to the [Secret store management](/key-management/) page for details about configuring a secret store provider.